Skip to content

 3. More power requirements than traction elevators

-4. May be a bit noisier than other systems
+4. Maybe a bit noisier than other systems

 Examples of Hydraulic Elevators